8th SOS Air Commandos prepare CV-22 for flight

-U.S. Air Force Air Commandos, with the 8th Special Operations Squadron, prepare a CV-22B Osprey tiltrotor aircraft to fly at Hurlburt Field, Florida, Jan.
+U.S. Air Force Air Commandos, with the 8th Special Operations Squadron, inspect a CV-22B Osprey tiltrotor aircraft at Hurlburt Field, Florida, Jan.
 12, 2021.
-The primary mission of the 8th SOS is to provide rapid global response supporting long-range infiltration, exfiltration and resupply of Special Operations Forces in hostile or denied territories, during day, night, and adverse weather, under one period of darkness.
+This versatile, self-deployable aircraft offers increased speed and range over other rotary-wing aircraft, enabling Air Force Special Operations Command aircrews to execute long-range special operations missions.
 (U.S. Air Force photo by Airman 1st Class Amanda A. Flower-Raschella)

 |Date Taken: